Somalia: Health and education

 According to United Nations Population Fund data on the midwifery workforce, there is a total of 429 midwives (including nurse-midwives) in Somalia, with a density of one midwife per 1,000 live births.
 Eight midwifery institutions presently exist in the country, two of which are private.
-Midwifery is regulated by the government, and a license is required to practice professionally.
+Midwifery is regulated by the government, and a licence is required to practice professionally.
 A live registry is also in place to keep track of licensed midwives.
 In addition, midwives in the country are officially represented by a local midwives association, with 350 registered members.

-According to a 2005 World Health Organization estimate, about 97.9% of Somalia's women and girls underwent female genital mutilation, a pre-marital custom mainly endemic to the horn of Africa and parts of the Near East.
+According to a 2005 World Health Organization estimate, about 97.9% of Somalia's women and girls underwent female genital mutilation, a pre-marital custom mainly endemic to the Horn of Africa and parts of the Near East.
 Encouraged by women in the community, it is primarily intended to protect chastity, deter promiscuity, and offer protection from assault.
 By 2013, UNICEF in conjunction with the Somali authorities reported that the prevalence rate among 1- to 14-year-old girls in the autonomous northern Puntland and Somaliland regions had dropped to 25% following a social and religious awareness campaign.
 About 93% of Somalia's male population is also reportedly circumcised.

 Somalia has one of the lowest HIV infection rates on the continent.
 This is attributed to the Muslim nature of Somali society and adherence of Somalis to Islamic morals.
 While the estimated HIV prevalence rate in Somalia in 1987 (the first case report year) was 1% of adults, a 2012 report from UNAIDS says that since 2004, estimates from 0.7% to 1.0% have been assumed.

 Although healthcare is now largely concentrated in the private sector, the country's public healthcare system is in the process of being rebuilt, and is overseen by the Ministry of Health.
 The Minister of Health is Qamar Adan Ali.
 The autonomous Puntland region maintains its own Ministry of Health, as does the Somaliland region in northwestern Somalia.

-Some of the prominent healthcare facilities in the country are East Bardera Mothers and Children's Hospital, Abudwak Maternity and Children's Hospital, Edna Adan Maternity Hospital and West Bardera Maternity Unit.

-Education

-The Ministry of Education is officially responsible for education in Somalia, and oversees the nation's primary, secondary, technical and vocational schools, as well as primary and technical teacher training and non-formal education.
-About 15% of the government's budget is allocated toward scholastic instruction.
-The autonomous Puntland and Somaliland macro-regions maintain their own Ministries of Education.